kbond/ControllerUtil/README.md

 ### View

 To create a view for your response, return the `Zenstruck\ControllerUtil\View` object.
+This library has 3 view listeners:

+* `TemplatingViewListener`: for rendering views with the Symfony2 templating component.
+* `TwigViewListener`: for rendering views with Twig.
+* `SerializerViewListener`: for rendering non-html views with [jms/serializer](https://github.com/schmittjoh/serializer).

 ```php
 use Zenstruck\ControllerUtil\View;